BYTESHAUS/read-write/README+/pencraft/README+/essays/README+/rec/punchcard.md

 <h1 align="right">Extramural afterword</h1>

 __This mediocre story is also a chance to remind the reader of the outstanding traits of this medium__, &thinsp;&mdash;&thinsp;  despite its fast decadence, predetermined by data density
-(it could become neither mini/micro nor double-sided next).
+(It couldn't evolve to double-sided and then mini/micro).

 I venture to propose punch cards as a backup if computer illiteracy ages come<sup>📚</sup> or for extraterrestrial spam<sup>🚀</sup>.
-And that's why:
+Just count:

 + The production is as easy as for papier-mâché.
 Neither rare minerals nor precious elements are involved.
 + The cards will be intact for millennia in harsh environments.\
 Any mechanical action, dirt, temperature, or humidity that can damage them will irreparably sweep other media.
-A cheap safe box will rescue them from direct fire and chemical agents.
+And a low-end safe box will rescue them from direct fire and chemical agents.
 + Electromagnetic emission in the whole spectrum can't bring even a tiny data loss.\
 It's not about household magnets, short circuits, and solar flares.
 Punch cards will survive nuclear disasters and [gamma-ray bursts](https://en.wikipedia.org/wiki/Gamma-ray_burst)<sup><b>w</b></sup>.
 + They have a look&feel of data storage, easy to read<sup>🪢</sup> manually or with DIY device.
 + Eco-friendly and highly utilizable.
-Even if the data remains unclaimed or safely copied, our heirs or other species may use the cards as our ancestors did: bookmarks, pads, or fans.
+Even if the data remains unclaimed, our heirs or other species may use the cards as our ancestors did: bookmarks, pads, or fans.

 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; <sup>📚</sup> <samp>As it happened with the Writing in centuries before Homer (Bronze Age collapse).</samp>\
 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; <sup>🚀</sup> <samp>A deck of punchcards could make a better impression than naive [Pioneer plaques](https://en.wikipedia.org/wiki/Pioneer_plaque)